krushilnaik/Wikipedia-Clone/README.md

 # krushilnaik

-### The first assignment of CS50’s "Web Programming with Python and JavaScript", this is an attempt to replicate some of Google's various search pages (they're still doing the heavy lifting).
+### The first assignment of Harvard CS50’s "Web Programming with Python and JavaScript".
+This is an attempt to replicate some of Google's various search pages (they're still doing the heavy lifting).

 #